 • Vitamin A deficiency: Vitamin A is an essential vitamin for chickens, and if they are receiving a vitamin A-deficient diet for any length of time, it can cause damage to the lining of the ureters (the ducts by which urine passes from the kidneys to the cloaca), leading to gout.
 Not all commercial chicken feeds contain vitamin A, and in those that do, the amount degrades over time, especially when it is exposed to sunlight.
 This is because vitamin A is very sensitive to sunlight.
 Chickens that do not have regular access to pasture grass are at a high risk of vitamin A deficiency, as grasses and various weeds (such as dandelion) are a good source.

-• Low-Phosphorus diet: Chickens receiving a diet low in phosphorus are more at risk of developing gout, as phosphorus acts as a urine acidifier which helps in the prevention of kidney stones.
+• Low-Phosphorus diet: Chickens receiving a diet low in phosphorus are more at risk of developing gout, as phosphorus acts as a urine acidifier which helps prevent kidney stones.

-• High cholesterol diet: Chickens fed a diet high in cholesterol are more prone to developing renal disease.
+• High cholesterol diet: Chickens fed a high cholesterol diet are more prone to developing renal disease.

 Management-related